 - View submitted applications

-To create a new account, go to the “When and How to Apply” page and use the Start a New Application button.
+To create a new account, go to the "When and How to Apply" section and use the Begin Application Process button.

 HOW DO I VIEW AN APPLICATION THAT I HAVE SAVED, BUT HAVE NOT YET SUBMITTED?